-- Using equity in secured property to pay unsecured debt (for example, paying off unsecured debt by getting a home equity loan).
+Using equity in secured property to pay unsecured debt.
+(For example, avoid paying off unsecured debt by getting a home equity loan.)
 If the debtor later has problems paying the increased house payment, the debtor's housing is at risk.
 Car equity loans are the same.
 If the debtor cannot pay the increased car payment, he or she will lose the car.
 The comparative risk is huge.

 Using retirement funds to pay debt.
 The debtor will have to pay a hefty tax for withdrawing the funds, or will have to pay back the funds if taken out as a loan.